-The term ‘Psychasthenia’ has now been replaced by ‘Obsessive Compulsive Disorder’ (OCD).
-The test contains 48 questions which aim to evaluate the presence of certain obsessive tendencies as well as anxiety, fear, doubts and guilt.
+The term ‘Psychasthenia’ has now been replaced by ‘Obsessive-Compulsive Disorder (OCD).
+The test contains 48 questions that aim to evaluate the presence of certain obsessive tendencies as well as anxiety, fear, doubts, and guilt.

 Scale 8 – Schizophrenia (Sc)

-The longest section in the test, candidates will need to progress through a total of 78 questions.
-During this section, candidates will be assessed for unusual cognitive, emotional and social tendencies that might suggest schizophrenia.
+In the longest section of the test, candidates will need to progress through a total of 78 questions.
+During this section, candidates will be assessed for unusual cognitive, emotional, and social tendencies that might suggest schizophrenia.

 Scale 9 – Hypomania (Ma)

 This scale has 46 questions and measures a candidate for elevated energy levels and unstable moods.
-Candidates will be asked about things that would indicate excitability, such as rapid thoughts, accelerated speech or restless body movements.
-It also covers elements such as irritability, narcissism or egocentricity.
+In this case, candidates will be asked about things that would indicate excitability.
+Such as rapid thoughts, accelerated speech, or restless body movements.
+It also covers elements such as irritability, narcissism, or egocentricity.

 Scale 10 – Social Introversion (Si)

 The tenth and final category in the MMPI-2 test features 69 questions.
-The Social Introversion scale measures whether a candidate is comfortable around other people and in social situations.
+The Social Introversion scale measures whether a candidate is comfortable around others and in social situations.
 For example, introverts might be uncomfortable in large groups or over-stimulating social situations.

 4. The Birkman Model

-The Birkman model of psychometric tests are designed to identify your underlying motivations and occupational needs of a potential candidate.
+Birkman model of psychometric tests identifies the underlying motivations and occupational needs of a potential candidate.

 Red = Doer

-Doers are action-focused.
+In most situations, doers are go getters.
 They enjoy hands-on work, project management and solving practical problems.
-However, doers can sometimes be aggressive or hard to reason with if their needs are not met.
+However, sometimes they act aggressive if work in not done.